 They moved passed it carefully and came across something that caught her eye.

 “This is really interesting… rather beautiful really.”
-She said of a tiny little ship inside a glass bottle.
+She held a tiny little ship inside a glass bottle.
 “The Muggle versions of these don’t have the ocean water moving back and forth.
 This ship is actually floating around.
 Quite amazing.
 Look at the intricate details.
 It’s so realistic.”

 “Oh, my.
 I think you are right.”
-She said, setting it back down carefully so as not to disturb the ocean waves too much.
+She set it back down carefully, not to disturb the ocean waves too much.

 The two enjoyed their time together... having fun commenting on the many objects they discovered, keeping things light-hearted.
 Both knowing what was to come when the sun came up, but hiding their sorrowful feelings just under the surface.

-"Let's find some glass jars."
-He said wanting to get away from the clock.
+"Let's find some glass jars," he suggested, wanting to be far removed from it.

-She gladly followed him and they eventually found what they were initially looking for… an entire area of glass containers.
+She gladly followed him and they eventually found an entire area of glass containers.